Oghma-Infinium/Vagabond/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 **Note:** Making *any* changes to the list counts as modification and thus voids official support.
 Even the smallest changes such as editing configurations counts as modificication.
 Only changes explicitly stated in [config](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) are supported.
-There is separate dicussion channel in Discord for discussing modififications to Vagabond.
+There is separate channel in Discord for discussing modififications to Vagabond.

 ### System Requirements